 5) Chantal SLIN63-28C Induction 21 Steel Ceramic Coated Fry Pan, 11-Inch

-- 🔥 BUILT TO LAST: 17 Piece Pots & Pans Made With Premium 18/8 Commercial Grade Stainless-Steel, Bottom Encapsulated With...
+- 🔥 BUILT TO LAST: Our 17pc Cookware Set Is Made With Premium 18/8 Commercial Grade Stainless-Steel, Bottom Encapsulated With...

-- 🔥 COMFORTABLE: Handles Are Ergonomically Shaped, Have An Anti-Slip Satin Finish, And Are Riveted To The Pan To Provide Maximum...
+- 🔥 COMFORTABLE: Chef's Star Pot & Pan Handles Are Ergonomically Shaped & Have An Anti-Slip Satin Finish.
+They Are Riveted To The Pan...

-- 🔥 INDUCTION READY: Set Is Suitable For All Cooking Sources, Stove & Cooktops, Electric, Gas, Infrared, Induction Stoves, Glass &...
+- 🔥 INDUCTION READY: This Top Of The Line Cookware Set Is Suitable For All Cooking Sources Such As Stoves & Cooktops, Electric, Gas,...

-- ⭐⭐⭐⭐⭐ We, at Chef's Star, Offer Not Only Top Grade-A Quality Products But Also Provide Top of The Line Customer Service Along With...
+- We, at Chef's Star, Offer Not Only Top Grade-A Quality Products But Also Provide Top of The Line Customer Service Along With Our 1-Year No...